EPCCed/safe-docs/docs/safe-for-managers.md

 ### <a id="regusers"></a> How can project users get registered?

 You must not apply for machine accounts on behalf of other users, or let others use accounts that belong to you.
-Account sharing is strictly forbidden on ARCHER2.
+Account sharing is strictly forbidden.

 Every user must [register on SAFE](../safe-for-users#register) and then [apply for their own machine account](../safe-for-users#getac).

 In order to request an account, a potential user just needs to know the project machine and code.

 1. Give the users the project code and any advice on what username they should request in your project if you wish.
 1. Every user should then [register on SAFE](../safe-for-users#register) and then [apply for their own machine account](../safe-for-users#getac)

 or you can send an Invite to a new user: